Constitution of the British Chamber of Commerce

 In furtherance of that mission, the Chamber shall:

-d. encourage British and European Union investment in Singapore and elsewhere in the Asia Pacific region where that investment is a means of protecting the business of Members;
+- encourage British investment in Singapore and elsewhere in the Asia Pacific region where that investment is a means of protecting the business of Members;

-f. consider all issues affecting British and European Union business in Singapore and elsewhere in the Asia Pacific region;
+- consider all issues affecting British business in Singapore and elsewhere in the Asia Pacific region;

 In this Constitution the following words shall have the following meanings:

-“Member” shall mean a Corporate Member, an Associate Member, an Additional Member, an Individual Member or an Honorary Member;
+- “Member” shall mean a Corporate Member, an Individual Member or an Honorary Member;

-“Voting Member” shall mean any Corporate Member or Associate Member.
+- “Voting Member” shall mean any Corporate Member

 6. Categories of Membership